craigfrancis/webauthn-tidy/readme.md

 # WebAuthn Cleanup

-Experimenting with making WebAuthn easier to use.
+Experimenting with making WebAuthn easier to use:

-Primarily trying to avoid **CBOR** encoding.
+- Converting Uint8Array/ArrayBuffer values to base64 encoding, so that data can be easily sent to/from the server.

+- Providing the public key in PEM format, as many systems can use this directly.

+- Providing the `flags` and `signCount` in an easy to read format.

+- Avoiding CBOR decoding (few systems support this).

+- Avoiding the `attestedCredentialData` length issue, where mistakes are easily made.

-And providing the binary data in base64 encoding for easy transport to the server - rather than Uint8Array/ArrayBuffer, or the less well supported base64url (aka rfc4648).
+- Trying to use normal base64 encoding (where possible), rather than the less well supported base64url (aka rfc4648).

+- Potentially making a version that could be done in HTML only (without JavaScript).

 [Discussion](https://github.com/w3c/webauthn/issues/1362)